Skip to main content

 npm i @sendgrid/mail multer --save

-Here is the TS code snippet, that I use to forward incomming emails to my personal email account.
+Here is the TS code snippet, that I use to forward incoming emails to my personal email account.

 // /sendgrid/mail-forwarding.ts